Commemorate The Sabra and Shatila Massacre Screening - Frontiers of Fears and Dreams by Mai Masri

 Please publicize, call and invite your friends!

-Note: Tickets for the upcoming Marcel Khalife concert in San Diego will be available for sale at this event.
+Note: Tickets for the upcoming Marcel Khalife concert in San Diego will be

 For other upcoming Al-Awda San Diego events, visit: